dariga17/password_gen/README.md

 # Password Generator

  ## Purpose
-A website that generates passwords with sspecific user's requests.
+A website that generates passwords with specific user's requests like uppercase, lowercase letters, numbers and symbols.

 ## Built With
 * HTML